lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Breeding targets can be selected once the probable function of several _Azolla_ genes is established, and a gene editing protocol is in working order.
 Possible targets may include genes for yield stability and pest resistance.
-Alternatively, undesirable compounds may be removed, and diserable ones may be made more abundant.
+Alternatively, undesirable compounds may be removed, and desirable ones may be made more abundant.
-Nutrient aquisition and accumulation of for example phosphorus may be enhanced.
+Nutrient acquisition and accumulation of for example phosphorus may be enhanced.

 Since growing gene-edited crops remains controversial, it remains a research tool for now.
 Removing a gene, or making it overactive remain the standard way to prove the function of any one gene.